 The recommended salt intake is 0.13 oz for the average adult although a lot of us consume a lot more because of processed food and fast food.
 Try cooking fresh and using spices as an alternative to flavour your food.

 - Keep a food diary - this can help you connect what triggers your bloating.
 Eat a healthy balanced diet – plenty of fresh fruit and veg, whole grains, lean protein and high fibre foods.

 - Reduce your intake of alcohol and caffeine – these will dehydrate you.

 - Get active – sweat out the excess fluid with some intense exercise so you build up a sweat.
-Increase the impact of your workout and target water retention around your belly with our NUDE SHAPES waist trainers.
-Customers have loved the results they have seen by adding this accessory to their workout.
+Increase the impact of your workout and target water retention around your belly with our waist trainers.
+Customers have been loving the results they've seen by adding this accessory to their workout.
 Some have reported they have gone from a potbelly with love handles to the start of a six-pack in as little as three months.

-As mentioned above always replace lost fluid by drinking water so you do not dehydrate.
+As mentioned above, always replace lost fluid by drinking enough water to keep yourself hydrated.